 - Sleeping bag, air mattress (it is possible that there’s no bed or bed linen where you’re going to stay overnight)

 - If you sleep in a tent: tent (of course), sleeping bag/air mattress, equipment for camping (pot/mug, portable outdoor gas burner, and refill, silverware, something to light fire with (in waterproof packaging), toiletries)

 - If you like photography: your camera and video recorder.

 If you’re interested in what you need for more extreme hiking trips or what kind of specific preparations the different seasons require, I recommend you to check our other blog entries.

 And what’s the last thing that’s still missing from the lists above?
-Good vibes and open attitude with wide-open eyes!
+Good vibes and an open attitude with wide-open eyes!
 Have a great trip! :)